Skip to content

 Table of Contents

-Are you seeking to lease business premises?
-In that case, you may have come across the term dilapidations or be wondering about the extent of your responsibility to keep a commercial property in good repair.
+If you are interested in running your business from a property in the UK, you may have entered into a lease or be looking for the right site.
+In that case, you should be aware of your obligations as a tenant.
+These can include a wide range of responsibilities, from payments to insurance requirements.
+In general, a standard lease will also include obligations on the tenant to keep the property in good repair and condition.
+This can require you to repair and decorate parts of the property, and it is crucial that tenants be aware of the extent of their responsibility to keep a commercial property in good repair.
 Or perhaps you are seeking to limit a potential claim from your landlord concerning the condition of the leasehold property.
 This article will explain what dilapidations clauses are and your responsibility to make good any damage or disrepair in the premises you lease.

 What Do Dilapidations Mean?

-Dilapidations refer to any damage you have caused to the business premises you lease.
-It also includes damage to belongings or fixtures of your landlord that you have allowed to fall into disrepair.
+Dilapidations refer to any departures from the repairing, replacement, reinstatement or decoration obligations in the lease and will include damage you have caused to the business premises you lease or to belongings or fixtures of your landlord that you have allowed to fall into disrepair, for example.

-Further, your lease will usually contain dilapidations clauses requiring you to ensure the property complies with all relevant legal obligations.
-For example, you may need to ensure your property complies with regulations relating to health and safety.
+These clauses exist because your landlord wants to ensure you will look after their property.
+When you do not comply with these obligations, the resulting breach is known as dilapidations.
+Further, your lease will usually contain clauses requiring you to ensure the property complies with all relevant legal obligations.
+For example, you may need to ensure your property complies with health and safety regulations.

 What if I Do Not Carry Out Repairs?